 Dr. James Terry is an archaeologist and art historian.
 He holds a Ph.D. in Classical Archaeology from the University of Missouri-Columbia.
 He has participated in archaeological field work in Israel, Jordan, Cyprus and Tunisia and, as a Fulbright Scholar, spent a year living in North Africa researching Late Roman and Early Byzantine tomb mosaics.
 His research interests include human sacrifice in ancient Greek art and the paleolithic roots of artistic pleasure.

 Chase Thompson, Assistant Professor

-Chase Thompson is an assistant professor of digital filmmaking.
-He is a fourth-generation teacher with a passion for helping students find their creative voice through digital filmmaking and photography.
-Aside from teaching at Stephens, he is an independent filmmaker.
-His feature-length documentary Zielinski was selected into Slamdance, True/False Film Fest and Radar Hamburg International Independent Film Festival, and it received Best Political Doc at Philadelphia Independent Film Festival and the Golden Reel Award at the Nevada Film Festival.
-Thompson is a screener for Slamdance and is working on his next feature, The Legend of Sir Lattimore Brown.
-In the meantime, he wrote and directed Threshold (Fargo Film Fest) and Flat Black (2014).
-In April 2014, Thompson led a group of students to Haiti to create a short documentary for the buildOn organization.
-A photo from this trip appeared in the Photographer’s Forum Best of 2014 publication.
-He earned his B.S. from Columbia College and is pursuing his M.B.A. at Stephens.
+Chase Thompson is a fourth-generation teacher with a passion for helping students find their creative voice through digital filmmaking and photography.
+Aside from teaching at Stephens, he is an independent filmmaker and photographer.
+His feature length documentary, Zielinski, was selected into Slamdance, True/False Film Fest and Radar Hamburg International Independent Film Festival, and it received Best Political Doc at Philadelphia Independent Film Festival and the Golden Reel Award at the Nevada Film Festival.
+Thompson is a screener for Slamdance and is working on his first narrative feature.
+In the meantime, he wrote and directed THRESHOLD (Fargo Film Fest, 2013) and Flat Black (Diamond in the Rough Film Festival, 2015).
+In April of 2014, Thompson led a group of students to Haiti to create a short documentary for the BuildOn organization.
+One of his photos from this trip was published in Photographer's Forum Best of 2014.
+Thompson is pursuing his M.F.A. in Screenwriting and Television at Stephens.